 Get Out There and Attract Some Family Portrait Clients

 Now that you have some wonderful family picture ideas, you’re going to need some families to shoot.
-To attract more clients, it’s key that you start using your online portfolio to show off the family portraits you’ve taken so far.
+To attract more clients, it’s key that you start using your online portfolio website to show off the family portraits you’ve taken so far.

 If you don’t have one yet, check out our guide on how to build a portrait photography portfolio.
-The trick is to choose a website builder that’s simple to use, and offers fresh, modern, customizeable themes that show off all your amazing family photoshoots as beautifully as possible.
+The trick is to choose a website builder that’s simple to use, and offers fresh, modern, customizeable templates that show off all your amazing family photoshoots as beautifully as possible.

 Another feature to keep an eye out for?
 A built-in client proofing tool, which will save you a ton of time emailing huge files back and forth and makes the proofing process with your family clients a breeze.